trchudley/crevdem/README.md

 **_Tools for extracting crevasse location and volume from high-resolution digital elevation models._**

-> **Note**
-> Our paper using CrevDEM to assess crevasse change across the Greenland Ice Sheet is now in review.
-[Find the preprint on EarthArxiv](https://doi.org/10.31223/X58099).

 ![An aerial image of crevasses on the Greenland Ice Sheet](./images/crevasses_uav_header.jpeg "An aerial image of crevasses on the Greenland Ice Sheet")

 CrevDEM is a Python package for extracting crevasse location and volume from high-resolution Digital Elevation Models (DEMs) of glaciers and ice sheets provided by the ArcticDEM and REMA projects.
+It is the software accompaniment to Chudley _et al._ (2025, _Nat.
+Geosci._)

 > **Warning**
 > These tools are designed for scientific purposes only.
 ArcticDEM and REMA strips are not suitable for detecting metre-scale and snow-covered crevasses, and should not be used for field hazard assessment.

-The functions within provide a complete workflow for:
+The functions and associated notebooks provide a complete workflow for:

 1. Automatically downloading and clipping 2 m strips of the version 4.1 ArcticDEM (Porter _et al._ 2022) and Reference Elevation Model of Antarctica (REMA; Howat _et al._ 2022).
 2. DEM geoid correction and filtering of bare rock and proglacial sea-ice/mélange.